Confidence set for mixture order selection: Introduction

 \section{Introduction}

-Finite mixture models are a powerful tool for approximating complex probability distributions and capturing heterogeneity in random phenomena; see \citet{fruhwirth2019handbook} for a comprehensive review.
-They are widely used across scientific fields for semiparametric density estimation and model-based clustering. \citep[see, e.g.,][]{roeder1997practical, bouveyron2019model}.
-In both cases, selecting the correct mixture order is essential, as misestimation can induce identifiability issues and distort the assessment of underlying heterogeneity, ultimately affecting cluster estimation and model interpretation.
+Finite Gaussian mixture models are a powerful tool for approximating complex probability distributions and capturing heterogeneity in random phenomena; see \citet{fruhwirth2019handbook,yao2024mixture} for comprehensive reviews.
+They are widely used across scientific fields for semiparametric density estimation and model-based clustering \citep[see, e.g.,][]{roeder1997practical,bouveyron2019model}.
+In both settings, selecting the correct mixture order is essential, as misestimation can cause identifiability issues and distort the assessment of heterogeneity, ultimately affecting cluster estimation and model interpretation.
+An under-specified model may fail to capture important data structures, while an over-specified one may introduce spurious modes or noise sensitivity.

 Traditionally, order selection is carried out according to the single-best-model paradigm, in which a single optimal number of components is chosen based on a predefined selection criterion.
-Existing strategies fall into three main categories: hypothesis testing \citep{mclachlan1987bootstrapping, lo2001testing}, penalized likelihood methods \citep{chen2009order, manole2021estimating, huang2022statistical}, and information criteria; see \citet{celeux2019model} for a review.
+Existing strategies fall into three main categories: hypothesis testing \citep{mclachlan1987bootstrapping}, penalized likelihood methods \citep{chen2009order,manole2021estimating, huang2022statistical}, and information criteria; see \citet{celeux2019model} for a review.
 Information criteria are unarguably the most widely used, with the Bayesian Information Criterion \citep[BIC,][]{schwarz1978estimating} being a common choice.
-This popularity is due to its model-selection consistency \citep{keribin2000consistent} and numerical studies highlighting its superior performance over other approaches \citep{steele2010performance}.
-However, with noisy data, selection uncertainty can be substantial, making it difficult to confidently identify a single best model.
+This popularity is due to its model-selection consistency property in regular settings \citep{keribin2000consistent}, and numerical studies highlighting its superior performance over other approaches \citep{steele2010performance}.
+However, in relatively small samples, selection uncertainty can be substantial, making it difficult to distinguish between mixture models of different orders.
 When multiple models fit the data similarly well, committing to one may obscure meaningful structural variations and lead to either overfitting or underfitting.